Spinifex sericeus

 When to Plant

-The best time to plant Kōwhangatara is during the cooler months of autumn or early spring when there is some natural rainfall to help with establishment.
+The best time to plant Kōwhangatara (Spinifex sericeus) is during the cooler months of autumn or early spring when there is some natural rainfall to help with establishment.
 Avoid planting during hot, dry summer periods unless irrigation is available.

 Planting Technique